 It’s the real me

-If you you’ve been dying your hair for a long time, it’s quite hard let your it revert to its natural colour, be that brown, grey, or a salt and pepper mixture of the two.
-It takes at least six months to grow out the colour, during which time you can look pretty dreadful.
+If you’ve been dying your hair for a long time, it’s quite hard let your it revert to its natural colour, be that brown, grey, or a salt and pepper mixture of the two.
+It takes at least six months to grow out the colour, during which you can look pretty dreadful.